rems-project/sail-arm/arm-v8.5-a/README.md

 make aarch64
 ```

-will build an executable version of the model by compiling it to C. Due to the sizeo of the model this initial build can be *very* slow, especially as it has optimizations enabled.
+will build an executable version of the model by compiling it to C. Due to the size of the model this initial build can be *very* slow, especially as it has optimizations enabled.
 By default Sail will create a file `z3_problems` which caches queries to z3.
 This greatly improves the performance on subsequent builds.

 ## Booting Linux